neurocoglab/dwi-tracts/README.md

     * Generating aggregate tract and statistics images
     * Generating GLM t-value sum graphs in Pajek format

+It is recommended that you make a copy of these notebooks, and copy the "data" and "project" folders to a location other that the repository directory.

+To run a notebook, navigate to the source folder using a terminal window, and type:

+`jupyter notebook`

+which will start the notebook.
+You can then sequentially run the cells in the notebook.
+Use the `verbose` argument to most functions in order to get detailed console feedback.

 This also currently serves as a test function for the correct installation of the software.

 # Documentation